 When contemplating applying for CPP disability benefits, most people want to know the approximate length of time it should take to complete the application process.

-1 month — Gathering and preparing
+One month — Gathering and preparing

-Your first month should be dedicated to preparation: print off the application forms necessary to apply; book an appointment with your doctor to discuss the application and medical form; create a calendar with attainable deadlines for the entire process; and retrieve any necessary resources to help you along with the process.
+Your first month should be dedicated to preparation.
+Print off the application forms necessary to apply; book an appointment with your doctor to discuss the application and medical form; create a calendar with attainable deadlines for the entire process; and retrieve any necessary resources to help you along with the process.

-One thing to note is if the doctor says they will submit all additional medical documents from your treatment providers and referrals on your behalf, be sure that you receive a copy of what is being sent so that you can verify nothing has been missed.
+Another thing to note is you should keep track of all your records — even if you aren’t sending them in yourself.
+Doctors often submit medical documents on your behalf.
+While this is great, we highly recommend getting a copy of what is being sent so you can verify that nothing has been missed.
 Keep this copy for your records.
-If you keep track, you will know for certain if anything has been missed and what you might need to submit additionally if ever you receive a denial.
+If you keep track, you will know if anything was forgotten.

-1 month — Filling forms
+One month — Filling forms

 Dedicate the next month to filling out the application forms.

-While a narrative statement isn’t required by Service Canada for a complete application we believe that, when done well, it will certainly help tell a better story and fill in any gaps.
+While a narrative statement isn’t required by Service Canada for a complete application, we believe that, when done well, it will certainly help tell a better story and fill in any gaps.

 Your cover letter should take much less time than the narrative statement — about 3 to 5 days.
 It shouldn’t be too lengthy, contrary to what people tend to believe.
 We suggest that your cover letter is no longer than a page.
 Your cover letter should list what you have included in the application package.
 You should also note if you’re still waiting on documents or if there’s anything else that the adjudicator should be aware of.

-6 weeks — Putting it all together
+Six weeks — Putting it all together

 While you wait for your original application, you can certainly get started on filling out the new forms.
-Be sure to do this in pencil so you can go back and correct what you may need to change based when you receive your previous application.
-It’s important to receive the old application and review what you’ve already submitted so that you don’t contradict what you’ve submitted in the past — Service Canada will have it on record to review and compare once they receive your new application.
+Be sure to do this in pencil so you can go back and correct things once you receive it.
+It’s important to review your old application.
+This is because you don’t contradict what you’ve submitted in the past — Service Canada will have it on record to review and compare once they receive your new application.